Cliffs of Moher collapsed

 Located on Ireland’s spectacular west coast, a large section of a ledge at the Cliffs of Moher that was the scene of a daredevil cycling stunt has crumbled into the sea.
 The rockfall served to highlight the danger of getting too close to the popular cliff edge.

 The path along the edge of the cliff is just inches wide in places, with narrow causeways jutting out over the jagged cliff edge, and a 214m drop onto jagged rocks or the Atlantic Ocean.
 Occasionally there are high winds or other hazardous weather conditions.
-The path was no wide than a metre in some places, with their actions condemned as "idiotic" after the pictures were posted on a Facebook page.
+The path was no wider than a metre in some places, with their actions condemned as "idiotic" after the pictures were posted on a Facebook page.

-Located at the southwestern edge of the Burren region in County Clare, there’s a sign that reads: ’Please do not go beyond this point’.
+Situated on the western coast of Ireland, in County Clare, the Cliffs of Moher stretch for about 14 kilometers (9 miles) along the Atlantic Ocean.
+There’s a sign that reads: ’Please do not go beyond this point’.
 But they are ignored by many tourists, some of whom are known to crawl out to the edge to get that perfect snap.
-The recent rockfall served as warning to visitors.
-The pics illustrate why it is important to stay away from the edge and avoiding sitting near the edge when visiting the Cliffs of Moher.
-There is a plaque at the Cliffs placed in memory of those who have died in falls.
+The recent rockfall served as a warning to visitors.
+The pics illustrate why it is important to stay away from the edge and avoid sitting near the edge when visiting the Cliffs of Moher.

 Pic&video: Hans Rey